-What is Infoway’s privacy mandate and role in respect to the implementation of digital health information systems in Canada?
+What is Infoway’s role respecting privacy and security of digital health information systems in Canada?

 Does Infoway create or manage digital health information systems?

 No, Infoway does not create or manage any personal health information systems.
-That is done by the jurisdictions.
+That is done by the jurisdictions or health delivery organizations

 Does Infoway hold or manage repositories of personal health data?